asamm/locus-api/README.md

 Library for [Locus Map](http://www.locusmap.eu) application for Android devices.

 ## Current version

 Latest stable LT version: **0.2.25**

-Versions 3.x are in partial rewrite, so use on own risk (& report issues if found)
+Versions 0.9.x are in rewrite-mode, so use on own risk (& report issues if found)

 ## Structure